Consumer medicine information

 These side effects are usually mild.

-Tell your doctor immediately if you have any of the following:
+Tell your doctor immediately if you have the following:

 • Breathing problems